Menlo Park, California: History

 The area of Menlo Park was inhabited by the Ohlone people when the Portolá expedition arrived in 1769.

 In 1795, the Rancho de las Pulgas Spanish land grant was made that included the area of the current city.

+Before and during the 1849 Gold Rush, successful businessmen from San Francisco, like Faxon Atherton and George C. Johnson began investing in real estate on this portion of the peninsula located midway between San Francisco and San Jose.

 Original Menlo Park gate

 In 1851, two Irish immigrants, Dennis J. Oliver and his brother-in-law, D.C.
 McGlynn, purchased a 1700 acre tract of land on the former Rancho de las Pulgas.
 In 1854, they erected a gate with a wooden arch bearing the inscription "Menlo Park" and the date "August 1854" at the entrance to their property (now the intersection of Middle Ave and El Camino Real).
 The wooden gate was modeled after the stone gate that stands at the entrance to the Menlo Castle estate in Menlo, Ireland.

 Railroad

 In 1863, the San Francisco and San Jose Rail Road had built the railroad from San Francisco to as far as Mayfield (now California Avenue station in Palo Alto) and started running trains to the area.
 They named a nearby station "Menlo Park" after the sign.
 The 1867 station building still stands on the platform of the current Caltrain station, used by the local Chamber of Commerce.
 It holds the record as the oldest, continually operating train station in California.
 The town of Menlo Park grew up around this station, becoming a popular home for San Francisco businessmen.
 A post office was established in 1870, and the city was incorporated in 1874 (it dissolved after two years, but later was permanently incorporated in 1927).
 The original arch, which gave its name to the stations and ultimately, the city, survived until 1922, when it was destroyed in an automobile accident.
-Menlo Park, New Jersey, was named after Menlo Park, California, predating any work done there by Thomas Edison (who relocated there c.
-1876); Menlo, Washington, also derived its name from the California community.